Group invariants for Feynman diagrams: Beyond one loop

 \section{Beyond one loop}

-The two-loop correction to the Euler-Heisenberg Lagrangian due to one internal photon exchange (Fig. \ref{fig-2loopEHL}) has been analyzed \cite{ritusspin,ditreu-book,18}, and turned out to contain important information on the Sauter tunnelling picture \cite{lebrit}, on-shell versus off-shell renormalization\cite{ritusspin,ritusscal}, and the asymptotic properties of the QED photon S-matrix \cite{111}.
+The two-loop correction to the EHL due to one internal photon exchange (Fig. \ref{fig-2loopEHL}) has been analyzed \cite{ritusspin,ditreu-book,18}, and turned out to contain important information on the Sauter tunnelling picture \cite{lebrit}, on-shell versus off-shell renormalization\cite{ritusspin,ritusscal}, and the asymptotic properties of the QED photon S-matrix \cite{111}.

 It leads to rather intractable two-parameter integrals.
 However, in the electric case its imaginary part $ {\rm Im}{\cal L}^{(2)}(E)$ permits a decomposition analogous to Schwinger's \eqref{schwinger} \cite{lebrit}.
-For single-pair production, this is now interpreted as a a tunnelling process where, in the process of turning real, the electron-positron pair is already interacting at the one-photon exchange level.
+For single-pair production, this is now interpreted as a tunnelling process where, in the process of turning real, the electron-positron pair is already interacting at the one-photon exchange level.

 Even for the imaginary part no completely explicit formulas are available.
 However, it simplifies dramatically in the weak-field limit, where it just becomes an $\alpha\pi$ correction to the one-loop contribution: